Privacy Policy

 Covenant Labs LLC ("we," "us," or "our") operates the Flock application and related services (collectively, the "Service").
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Service.

 Flock is a church community group management platform.
-We understand that the data entrusted to us — prayer requests, attendance records, personal information — is sensitive and sacred.
+We understand that the data entrusted to us — prayer requests, attendance records, group communications, biometric information, and personal information — is sensitive and sacred.
 We treat it accordingly.

 2. Information We Collect